Caledonian MacBrayne fleet

-The Caledonian MacBrayne fleet is the largest fleet of car and passenger ferries in the United Kingdom, with 34 units in operation and another 4 on order.
+The Caledonian MacBrayne fleet is the largest fleet of car and passenger ferries in the United Kingdom, with 36 ferries in operation.
+A further five vessels are currently under construction for the fleet.
 The company provides lifeline services to 23 islands off the west coast of Scotland, as well as operating routes in the Firth of Clyde.

-Caledonian MacBrayne (Calmac) vessels can be readily identified by their black hulls and white superstructures.
+Caledonian MacBrayne (CalMac) vessels can be readily identified by their black hulls and white superstructures.
 They have red funnels with black caps that display the Lion Rampant badge with masts in buff.
 The fleet can be categorised into various groups.
-Vessels are owned by the asset holding company Caledonian Maritime Assets Limited, which is in turn wholly owned by the Scottish Government.
+32 of the vessels are owned by the asset holding company Caledonian Maritime Assets Limited which is in turn, like CalMac, wholly owned by the Scottish Government.
+Two ferries, MV Ali Cat and MV Argyll Flyer, are directly owned by Caledonian MacBrayne, and a further two, MV Alfred and MV Chieftain, are on charter from other owners.

 Groups of vessels

-Major units
+Major vessels

-There are presently ten vessels over 80 m in length in the CalMac fleet:
+There are presently ten monohull vessels over 80 m in length in the CalMac fleet: